AiV-cat/AiV-cat/README.md

 - 👋 Hi, I’m @AiV-cat
-- 👀 I’m interested in Linux Mint, anti-speciesism, veganism, deathcore, boxing, Subaru cars and Moto Guzzi bikes.
+- 👀 I’m interested in GNU/Linux, anti-speciesism, veganism, deathcore, boxing, Subaru cars and Moto Guzzi bikes.
 - 🌱 I’m currently learning more about GNU/Linux
-- 💞️ I’m looking to collaborate on Linux Mint Project
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me @AiV-cat
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Did you know that octopuses have three hearts?

 <!---